-Statement of Investment Principles (SIP)
+Statement of Investment Principles

-20. The Statement of Investment Principles for Ealing Pension Fund was reviewed as part of the annual report covering the 2011/12 Annual Accounts and approved by the Pension Fund Panel as Trustees of the Fund on 8 December 2011.
-The SIP is published on Ealing's web site and is available to any interested party.
+19. The Statement of Investment Principles for Ealing Pension Fund was reviewed in 2011/12 and updated to incorporate an allocation to property.
+The SIP is published on Ealing Council's website and is available to any interested party.